Job Listing: Youth Development Program Quality Coach

-- Bachelor’s Degree in education, human development, social work, counseling, recreation or other related course work desired (or a combination of education and/or experience and/or training which provides an equivalent background required to perform the duties of the position).
+- Bachelor’s Degree or equivalent experience in education, human development, social work, counseling, recreation or other related course work required;

-- At least three years of experience with elementary or middle / high school youth as a director of a youth development program, classroom teacher or other youth work experience;
+- At least three years of experience with middle/high school youth as a director of a youth development program, classroom teacher or other youth work experience;

 - Experience delivering coaching or technical assistance to youth-serving agencies;

 - Demonstrated understanding of or familiarity with program quality and assessment tools;

 - Completion of YPQA Basics full-day training within past three years;

 - Completion and endorsement as a reliable Youth or School-Age PQA External Assessor within the past 12 months (or be available to attend a 2-day training in King County to achieve reliability;

 - Successful completion of Youth Work Methods Training of Trainers course within the past three years (or be available to attend 4-week online course and 3-day live training in Seattle);

 - Ability to travel to program sites primarily in King County;

 - Deep knowledge of equity and social justice principles and practices, and understanding of the effects of place-, race- and policy & systems-based inequities on marginalized communities;